open-edge-platform/datumaro/docs/source/docs/explanation/architecture.rst

 from :mod:`datumaro.components.operations`.
 It must be used explicitly.
 This class also allows to check the inputs and the output dataset for errors and problems.

-Projects
-^^^^^^^^

-Projects are intended for complex use of Datumaro.
-They provide means of persistence, versioning, high-level operations for datasets and also allow to extend Datumaro via :ref:`Plugins`.
-A project provides access to build trees and revisions, data sources, models, configuration, plugins and cache.
-Projects can have multiple data sources, which are `joined <#dataset-merging>`_ on dataset creation.
-Project configuration is available in :mod:`project.config <datumaro.components.project.Project.config>`.
-To add a data source into a :mod:`Project <datumaro.components.project.Project>` , use the :mod:`import_source() <datumaro.components.project.Project.import_source>` method.
-The build tree of the current working directory can be converted to a :mod:`Dataset <datumaro.components.dataset.Dataset>` with :mod:`project.working_tree.make_dataset() <datumaro.components.project.Project.working_tree>`.

-The :mod:`Environment <datumaro.components.environment>` class is responsible for accessing built-in and project-specific plugins.
-For a :mod:`Project <datumaro.components.project.Project>` object, there is an instance of related :mod:`Environment <datumaro.components.environment>` in :mod:`project.env <datumaro.components.project.Project.env>`.

-Check the :ref:`Data Model section of the User Manual <Project data model>`: for more info about Project behavior and high-level details.

 Library contents
 ----------------